Steps to Building a Residential Playground

 - Choose your playset

-- Choose a material that fits the aesthetic of your backyard (tip: vinyl and cedar are popular!)
+- Choose a material that fits the aesthetic of your backyard (vinyl and cedar are popular).

-- Choose a set that fits within your area, considering a six-foot fall zone on each side
+- Choose a playset that fits within your area, considering a six-foot fall zone on each side.
+The fall zone is the area you are covering with fall protection surfacing.

 - Pick your non-toxic surface